hkalina/hkalina.github.io/_posts/2016-10-09-ldapkeystore.md

 I suppose you have already heard about KeyStore, facility in Java which allows to store certificates and cryptographic keys in encrypted form.
 KeyStores are traditionally used as storage of private keys for SSL secured services and also as truststore - storage of trusted certificates - of certification authorities (CA) or directly certificates of individual peers (clients for server or servers for client).

-The traditional KeyStore is a one file somewhere in filesystem.
-It is very practical if you need to store one or few private keys or CA certificates, but in same cases we can meet the need to manage trusted certificates or cryptographical keys from one central place.
+The traditional KeyStore is one file somewhere in filesystem.
+It is very practical if you need to store one or few private keys or CA certificates, but in some cases we can meet the need to manage trusted certificates or cryptographical keys from one central place - when we have a lot of them or we need to change them often.

 A de facto standard for central management are today LDAP based directory services.
 They are used not only as central directory of basic information about users and computers in the network.
 Solutions, like Red Hat Identity Management or Microsoft Active Directory, use LDAP (together with Kerberos) for authentication of users and for computers configuration.